srijan0709/ME735/README.md

 Running Instructions: make
 					  ./bin/tf-animate

-We declare that this assignment is our own work and that we have not plagarized or cpoied any section of code from any source which we have not explicitly cited.

-We also declare that the first assignment was also completely our own work.

 Note: Before saving the frames, create an empty folder name "frames" at the same level as the makefile